 The discovery and development of drugs based on biased ligands is an emerging field, and the scientific discoveries that form the basis for our efforts to discover and develop product candidates are relatively new.
 The scientific evidence to support the feasibility of developing differentiated product candidates based on these discoveries is both preliminary and limited.
 We believe that we are the first company to conduct a clinical trial of a product candidate based on the concept of biased ligands.
-Therefore, we do not know if our approach will be successful.
+Therefore, we do not know if our approach will be successful or will ultimately lead to the approval of any current or future product candidate.

-We are very early in our development efforts and have only two product candidates, TRV027 and TRV130, in Phase 2, one, TRV734, in Phase 1, and one, TRV250, in the preclinical stage.
-If we are unable to successfully complete development and commercialization of our product candidates or experience significant delays in doing so, our business will be materially harmed.
+We are very early in our development efforts and have only one product candidate, oliceridine, in Phase 3.
+If we are unable to successfully complete development and commercialization of our product candidates, either on our own or with a partner, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts and have only two product candidates, TRV027 and TRV130, in Phase 2 development, one, TRV734, in Phase 1 development, and one TRV250, in preclinical development.
+We are very early in our development efforts and have only one product candidate, oliceridine, that recently entered Phase 3 development; our remaining product candidates- TRV027, TRV734 and TRV250-are in Phase 2, Phase 1 and pre-clinical development, respectively.
 We have invested substantially all of our efforts and financial resources in the identification and development of biased ligands.
-Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
+Our ability to generate product revenue, which we do not expect will occur for at least several years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - obtaining, maintaining and protecting our intellectual property portfolio, including patents and trade secrets, and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - · obtaining and maintaining healthcare coverage of our products and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following approval.
+- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities;

+- obtaining, maintaining and protecting our intellectual property portfolio, including patents and trade secrets, and regulatory exclusivity for our product candidates; - making arrangements with third party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third party payors; - effectively competing with other therapies; - · obtaining and maintaining healthcare coverage of our products and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following approval.